Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: The Red Hot Potato algorithm

-\begin{theorem} Given any sequence of signed sets $S_0,S_1,\dots,S_{k+1}$ where $S_0$ and $S_{k+1}$ contain only positive elements, and sign-reversing involutions $\phi_0,\dots,\phi_k$ where $\phi_i:S_i-S_{i+1}\to S_i-S_{i+1}$, there is a constructible bijection between $S_0$ and $S_{k+1}$. \end{theorem}
+\begin{theorem} Given any sequence of signed sets $S_0, S_1, \dots , S_{k+1}$ where $S_0$ and $S_{k+1}$ contain only positive elements, and sign-reversing involutions $\phi_0,\dots, \phi_k$ where $\phi_i: S_i-S_{i+1} \to S_i-S_{i+1}$, there is a constructible bijection between $S_0$ and $S_{k+1}$. \end{theorem}

+The Involution Principle works by applying $\phi_0$ to an element in $S_0$, and then continuing to apply the appropriate involution to the output of each prior involution.
+Because every set $S_i$ is involved in the domain (and range) of two involutions ($\phi_i$ and $\phi_{i-1}$), the appropriate involution is the one of those two possibilities that was not just used.

-Our goal, then, will be to find a sequence of signed sets and sign-reversing involutions satisfying the assumptions of Theorem \ref{invothm} such that $S_0$ is the set of pairs of trees and three-forests, and $S_{k+1}$ is the set of non-forbidden two-forests.
+Our goal will be to find a sequence of signed sets and sign-reversing involutions satisfying the assumptions of Theorem \ref{invothm} such that $S_0$ is the set of pairs of trees and three-forests (the left hand side of Theorem \ref{forestidentity}), and $S_{k+1}$ is the set of non-forbidden two-forests (the right hand side of Theorem \ref{forestidentity}).
+In this case, $k=2$, so our set of non-forbidden two-forests will be labeled $S_3$.